Home - Blog

 Disadvantages

-• Can be reworked, but to limited extents owing to its short shelf life
+• It can be reworked, but to limited extents owing to its short shelf life

 • It results in tin whiskering